Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/before_end_of_file.md

 ---

-    title: Before the end of the file
+    title: "Before the end of the file"
-    linkTitle: Stage Before the end of the file
+    linkTitle: "Stage Before the end of the file"
     weight: 390

----
-During this stage, you can add a record.
+---During this stage, you can add a record.
 To do so, you must modify the zdata parameter and the ldata field.

 ### Fields to define